kerwei/treasure-trove/README.md

 ## Contents
 1. consecutivesum - Returns the number of possible subset of integers that sum up to _exactly_ n, for a given range of positive integers from 1 to n.

+2. lookandsay - Prints the n-th term of the look-and-say sequence.